GaraziLS/React-Apuntes/Apuntes/Authentication/1-intro.md

 ## What's authentication?

 Authentication is a way of identifying yourself.
 It often requires a user to first sign up and then log in.
 In a portfolio only the owner should log in, so it won't be visibe to other users and if someone tries to enter an error is going to pop up.
-First we're going to create the page component inside the **app.js** file, as well as importing in from the app and creating its route:
+First we're going to create the component as well as importing in from the **app.js file** and creating its route:

 ```
 import Auth from "./pages/auth"